Mineral Snack

 Choose options

-Horses need a balanced supply of minerals every day – especially during periods of increased stress.
+Horses require a balanced supply of minerals every day – especially when nutritional demands are increased.

-The Mineral Snack from Alpurial offers an easy way to supplement your daily ration with important minerals – in a practical snack format.
+The Alpurial Mineral Snack offers a convenient way to complement the daily ration with essential minerals – in a practical snack format.
+Ideally suited for horses of all ages and also perfect as a reward.

 approx. 8 treats